xiaoniuniu89/google-shopping-list/README.md

 This app is a simple shopping list app built for the google internship interview.

 It uses Django and a postgres database to persist user data between sessions.
-Users can create an account with an email address or use their google account to create gain access to the site.
+Users can create an account with an email address or use their google account to gain access to the site.

 The site also makes special use of a library called htmx to make ajax requests which gives the app a more modern SPA feel.